 ⚡ Undervalued Stock Criteria: Price to Graham Number < 1.0

 A great way to identify undervalued stocks is using the Price to Lynch Fair Value ratio.
-Price to Lynch is based on the legendary Peter Lynch’s valuation formula featured in his book One up on Wall Street.
+Price to Lynch is based on the legendary investor Peter Lynch’s valuation formula featured in his book One Up on Wall Street.

 ⚡ Undervalued Stock Criteria: Price to Lynch Fair Value < 1.0

 Joel Greenblatt’s Earnings Yield calculation allows you to find value stocks by comparing a company’s operating income to its enterprise value.
-Using the Greeblatt Earning Yield and the Greenblatt Return on Capital calculations is the core of his value investing methodology featured in his “The Little Book that Beats the Market.”
+Using the Greeblatt Earning Yield and the Greenblatt Return on Capital calculations is the core of his value investing methodology, which is featured in his “The Little Book that Beats the Market.”

 This variation of earnings yield compares Operating Income (Earnings Before Interest & Taxes) to Enterprise Value.